-- The Fixer movie (1968) review: Starring a badly miscast Alan Bates, director John Frankenheimer and formerly blacklisted screenwriter Dalton Trumbo’s turgid adaptation of Bernard Malamud’s Czarist Russia-set novel about the evils of anti-Jewish hatred is an exemplar of what not to do in a Social Problem Film.
+- The Fixer movie (1968) review: Starring a badly miscast Alan Bates, John Frankenheimer and Dalton Trumbo’s turgid adaptation of Bernard Malamud’s Czarist Russia-set novel about the evils of anti-Jewish hatred is an exemplar of what not to do in a Social Problem Film.

-The Fixer movie review: Cast + direction + oversimplified plot & characters wreck anti-Semitism political drama
+The Fixer movie review: A miscast Alan Bates + heavy-handed direction + simplistic narrative wreck anti-Semitism drama

 While discussing his The Fixer movie adaptation – from Bernard Malamud’s National Book Award- and Pulitzer Prize-winning novel – director John Frankenheimer declared in a 1969 interview that he felt “better” about it “than anything I’ve ever done in my life.”